 The knee is a complex joint, made up of the femur (thigh bone), connecting to the tibia and fibula (shin bones).
 These bones are connected by two ligaments in the middle (Anterior Cruciate Ligament and Posterior Cruciate Ligament) and ligaments on either side (Medial Collateral Ligament and Lateral Collateral Ligament).
 In between the bones are 2 C-shaped pieces of cartilage that act as shock absorbers for the knee joint (Medial Meniscus and Lateral Meniscus).
 There are a number of other structures within the knee joint that can also be irritated and lead to knee pain (bursae and fat pads).
 On top of the knee joint is the kneecap (patella) which has the quadricep muscle sitting on top and the patella tendon underneath it.
 On the inside of the knee are the groin muscles (adductors) and on the outside of the knee is the Iliotibial Band (ITB).
-The hamstring and calf muscles support the back of the knee joint.
+The hamstring and calf muscles support the back of the knee joint as well.

-What can cause pain in the front of my knee?
+What can cause pain in my knee?

 - Chondromalacia Patellae: This is the softening of the articular cartilage underneath the kneecap.
 This can lead to inflammation of the synovium (lining of the joint, also known as synovitis) or bone pain.